ddml: Double/debiased machine learning in Stata: DDML with Instrumental Variables

 \subsection{Interactive IV Model (\texttt{interactiveiv})}

 The Interactive IV Model considers the same causal model as in Section \ref{sec:interactive}; specifically

 where $D$ takes values in $\{0,1\}$.
-The key difference from the Interactive Model is that this section considers identification via a binary instrument $Z$.
+The key difference from the Interactive Model is that this section considers identification via a binary instrument $Z$ representing assignment to treatment.

 The parameter of interest we target is where $p_0(Z,\bm{X})\equiv \Pr(D=1\vert Z, \bm{X})$.
 Here, $\theta_0$ is a local average treatment effect (LATE).
-Note that in contrast to the LATE developed in \citet{imbens1994identification}, ``local'' here does not strictly refer to compliers but instead observations with a higher propensity score -- i.e., a higher probability of complying.\footnote{Identification of the conventional complier-focused LATE is achieved under stronger conditional independence and monotonicity assumptions.
+Note that in contrast to the LATE developed in \citet{imbens1994identification}, we follow the exposition in \citet{Chernozhukov2018} where ``local'' does not strictly refer to compliers but instead observations with a higher propensity score -- i.e., a higher probability of complying.\footnote{Identification of the conventional complier-focused LATE is achieved under stronger conditional independence and monotonicity assumptions not introduced in this paper.
 Under these stronger assumptions, the DDML LATE estimator outlined here targets the conventionally considered LATE parameter.}

 Identification again leverages Assumptions \ref{assumption:hdiv_iv_meanindependence} and \ref{assumption:hdiv_relevance} made in the context of the Flexible Partially Linear IV Model.
 In addition, we assume that the propensity score is weakly monotone with probability one, and that the support of the instrument is independent of the controls. \begin{assumption}[Monotonicity] $p_0(1, \bm{X})\geq p_0(0, \bm{X})$ with probability 1. \end{assumption} \begin{assumption}[IV Overlap] $\Pr(Z=1\vert \bm{X})\in(0,1)$ with probability 1. \end{assumption}